GHOST-Aram/friendly-docs/venues/docs/[id]/delete.md

 ### Request
-Provide the id of the venue document to be deleted as a url parameter an shown below:
+Provide the ID of the venue document to be deleted as a URL parameter an shown below:

 ```javascript
 '/venues/<venueId>'